CM PML-3 / N45 - magnetic gripper

 - Thanks to their high temperature resistance, they can operate (depending on the form) even at temperatures up to 230°C and above...

-- Key role in advanced technologically fields – are utilized in computer drives, electric motors, medical apparatus or very advanced devices.
+- Key role in the industry of new technologies – are utilized in hard drives, electric motors, medical equipment and other advanced devices.

 Disadvantages of neodymium magnets: